Join a growing network of societies in Cambridge seeking to combat social and environmental issues.

 Your society must be Cambridge-based and have a social or environmental focus for you to be eligible to join.

-If you have any questions or would like further contact details for the societies in the network, get in touch.
+If you have any questions or would like further contact details for the societies in the network, please email [email protected]

 Cambridge Hub Tackling educational disadvantage, homelessness, refugee integration, climate change and more through: Practical volunteering: our Edible Garden (community gardening project in Murray Edwards) and School’s Plus (literacy and humanities mentoring for educationally disadvantaged school children) Skilled placements: Social Innovation Programme (6-week charity consultancy training), Social Impact Internship Scheme Critical engagement: Our conferences, events and workshops such as Freshers Feasts and Food for Thought Incubation: We support university societies to grow and network through our Ethical Network